tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/控制台指南/基本配置_intl_en.md

 3. Click **Save**.

 ### Disabling and deleting an app
->You can create up to 100 IM apps under a Tencent Cloud account.
+>?You can create up to 100 IM apps under a Tencent Cloud account.
 If you have reached that limit, [disable and delete] an unwanted app before creating a new one.
 >**Only apps in **Disabled** status can be deleted.
 Once an app is deleted, all the data and services associated with the SDKAppID are removed and cannot be recovered, so proceed with caution.**